 Also, if you cannot get your point across in one or two emails, then you never will.

-This follows from the brevity suggestion.
 Most vendor emails spill out everything about a company, its products, benefits, and reference customers.
-As I said before, nobody reads it.
 Moreover, ludicrous boastful statements like “we are the premier cloud solution for globally dominant brands” just make you sound ridiculous.

 Quantity of content is not going to compensate for quality.
-Sending out wave after wave of emails will not generate business right away.
+Sending out wave after wave of emails will not generate business.
 Marketing is a slow grind.
 You need to calm down and play the long game.

 Nobody wants to hear your pitch.
 Maybe that technique worked in 1997.
 Today’s high-tech buyers are savvier and have more information available to them.

-Rather than pitching YOUR product, try discussing THEIR problems.
+Rather than pitching your product, try discussing the customer’s problems.
 In other words, make your marketing about the customer and not about you.
 I will eagerly read a “Definitive Guide” that addresses things I am worried about or are causing me difficultly.
 Yet, the instant that guide strays from discussing the problem to pitching a product, my interest wanes.

 Another way to accomplish this is to ask questions and propose some possible answers.
 Keep those answers generic.
 Offer the reader good ideas, strategies, and techniques, rather than product talking points.

 When the time comes to present your product: show, don’t tell.
 Show me how your product solves a problem.
-Show me the reports.
-Show me the data.
-Show me the screens.
+Show the reports.
+Show the data.
+Show the screens.

-Another way to say this suggestion: do not treat me like an idiot incapable of comprehending your product.
+Another way to say this suggestion: do not treat the audience as incapable of comprehending your product.
 If you treat your customers like intelligent people, guess what kind of customers you will attract?
 (Hint: not gullible idiots.)

 As Master Sinek teaches us all: People don’t buy what you do, they buy why you do it.
 If you want people to be attracted to your products, then you must clearly communicate your vision.
 Why did you make your product?
 What greater purpose does your product and company serve?